fleetdm/fleet/handbook/business-operations/README.md

 Here are the steps hiring managers can follow to get an offer out to a candidate:
 1. **Schedule founder interview:** Schedule 30m for the CEO to interview the candidate, if they haven't already done so.
    - At Fleet, the CEO interviews every new team member at least once before Fleet extends an offer.
 (We plan to continue this practice until headcount reaches 100.)
      - No need to check with the CEO first.
 You can just book the meeting on his calendar.
+     - Schedule the meeting directly on the CEO's calendar during a time he and the candidate are both explicitly available according to that calendar.
+Available means whitespace.
+     - Either use Google Calendar directly, or offer to use the CEO's 30m Calendly link.  _It is up to you, the hiring manager, to get this meeting scheduled and showing up at a time on the CEO's calendar._
-   - If this is an engineering position, before the CEO interview, please also be sure that the candidate has already been interviewed by the CTO.
+   - _If this is an engineering position_, before scheduling the CEO interview, please also be sure that the candidate has already been interviewed by the CTO.
+If not, include the CTO in this interview.
-   - The personal email the candidate uses for this calendar event is where they will receive the offer.
+   - The candidate's email address involved in this calendar event with the CEO is also where they will receive their offer or rejection email from the CEO.
-2. **Add to team database:** Update the [Fleeties](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0) doc to reflect:
+2. **Add to team database:** Update the [Fleeties](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0) doc to accurately reflect:
    - start date _(No need to check with the candidate if you haven't already.
 Just guess.)_
    - candidate's first and last name
    - preferred pronoun